Title

 (2) No Security Employer may require possession of a Certification of Training as a condition of hire for any candidate seeking employment as a Security Employee.

 (1) Beginning no later than the July first following the effective date of this Chapter, and every July first thereafter, Security Employers shall submit to the Agency an annual report regarding the number of Security Employees employed by the Security Employer who have completed the trainings required under this Chapter during the previous twelve month period.
-The Security Employer shall provide the Agency with an annual certification to verify compliance with such training requirements.
-Such certification shall include:
+The Security Employer shall provide the Agency with data annually to verify compliance with such training requirements.
+Such data shall include:

 (b) A list of all Security Employees who have completed the trainings required by this Chapter;

-(c) The identity of the Certified Security Training Program at which the training was received; and
+(c) The identity of the Security Training Program at which the training was received; and

-(d) The training curricula of the training provided at every Certified Security Training Program identified under subparagraph (c) above.
+(d) The training curricula of the training provided at every Recognized Security Training Program identified above.

-(2) Security Employers shall commence keeping records documenting training received by Security Employees, including wage records and payments of fees and costs associated with such training, upon the effective date of this Chapter; shall retain such records for a period of three (3) years; and shall allow the Agency access to such records to monitor compliance with the requirements of this Chapter.
+(2) Security Employers shall commence keeping records documenting training received by Security Employees, including wage records and payments of fees and costs associated with such training, upon the effective date of this Chapter; shall retain such records for a period of three (3) years; and shall allow the Agency access to such records, with appropriate notice and at a mutually agreeable time, to monitor compliance with the requirements of this Chapter.

 § 9-6708.
 Notice and Posting.

-Each Security Employer shall post and keep posted, in conspicuous and accessible places on the premises of the employer where notices to Security Employees and applicants for employment are customarily posted, a notice, to be prepared or approved by the Agency, setting forth the rights and privileges provided under this Chapter, stating that retaliation against employees for exercising such rights is prohibited, and providing such other information as the Agency may require.
+Each Security Employer shall post and keep posted, in conspicuous and accessible places on the premises of the employer where notices to Security Employees and applicants for employment are customarily posted, or electronically in a manner accessible to all employees, a notice, to be prepared or approved by the Agency, setting forth the rights and privileges provided under this Chapter, stating that retaliation against employees for exercising such rights is prohibited, and providing such other information as the Agency may require.

 § 9-6709.
 Enforcement and Penalties.